Large enterprises need the ability to accurately track, manage, and report on all software and IT assets – including fixed and mobile telecom assets.

 At Cass, we help your organization to maintain an accurate telecom inventory, to better manage your infrastructure and control costs.

 Most enterprises don’t have the tools or time to maintain a well-documented telecom inventory.
 Cass provides this service as part of its lifecycle management offering.
-When Cass implements a new TEM client, we take accountability to verify and/or build a working telecom asset inventory.
+When Cass implements a new telecom expense management client, we take accountability to verify and/or build a working telecom asset inventory.

 We start right away capturing your data and comparing it to carrier billing records.
 Most of the time, this method allows us to account for 80% to 100% of a client’s inventory within the initial weeks of the engagement.